frappe/erpnext/erpnext/docs/user/manual/en/setting-up/articles/delete-a-company-and-all-related-transactions.md

+# Delete A Company And All Related Transactions

 #Delete All Related Transactions for a Company

 Often, users setup all the master data and then create a few dummy records.
 Then they want to delete the dummy records and the company and start over again, keeping the other master data like Customers, Items, BOMs intact.